Samuels-Development/sd-objective/README.md

     end
 end)

--- Call this when starting the box collection task exports['sd-objective']:ShowObjectiveUI('Box Collection', 'Get a car to collect boxes', amountOfBox + 3)
+-- Call this when starting the box collection task exports['sd-objective']:ShowObjectiveUI('Box Collection', 'Get a car to collect boxes', amountOfBox * 2 + 3) (Example calculation to determine the amount of steps the oxy run has)

 -- Call this when you've gotten a car and now want to change the objective's description to collect boxes. exports['sd-objective']:UpdateDescription('Go collect boxes from the Supplier')